ipouya/Ios_Delivery_Platform/README.md

 Thrid party framewoks and Library are managed using Cocoapods.

 ### Pods used
-	- pod 'SDWebImage' (catch )
+	- pod 'SDWebImage'
 	- pod 'Alamofire'
-      - pod 'RealmSwift' (used for save data to device)
+        - pod 'RealmSwift'